-Expand community outreach and strengthen partnerships.
-The Town of Townsend should continue to improve upon the Town's processes for engaging with the community and building digital equity and inclusion partnerships.
-This should be considered when disseminating information (physically and virtually), collecting feedback, and announcing public events, especially related to digital equity and inclusion.
-When disseminating information or promoting events around digital literacy, it is often overlooked that some segment of the population you are intending to serve may not have a computer or internet subscription or are not comfortable receiving information digitally.
-For this reason, the Town should consider existing alternative (traditional) methods of outreach and engagement such as physical postings, yard-boards, digital notification displays, posting in the Senior Center Calendar/Newsletter, in tax bills or water bills, and on the Townsend Community Access Media (TCAM) network.
-Digital methods of outreach, such as social media and new, innovative methods like video "shorts" or other digital media content created for posting on Town 's Social Media accounts should be used but should not be the sole method of communicating with the public.
+Identify a core team of digital equity champions, pursue increased funding, and become a leader in digital equity.
+The Town of Ashburnham should continue to improve upon the Town's processes for engaging with the community and building digital equity and inclusion partnerships.
+This should be considered when disseminating information (physically and virtually), collecting feedback, and announcing public events, especially relative to digital equity and inclusion.
+When disseminating information or promoting events around digital literacy, it is often overlooked, that some segment of the population you are intending to serve may not have a computer or internet subscription or are not comfortable receiving information digitally.
+For this reason, the Town should consider existing alternative (traditional) methods of outreach and engagement such as physical postings, yard-boards, digital notification displays, posting in the Senior Center Calendar/Newsletter, in tax bills or water bills, and on the Leominster Television (LTV).
+Digital methods of outreach, such as social media and new, innovative methods like video "shorts" or other digital media content created for posting on Town's Social Media accounts should be used but should not be the sole method of communicating with the public.
 Hybrid methods of engaging with the community to deliver important information or notices, such as though automated "code-red" calls or text messages should also be used but should not be the primary or sole means of communication.